Unity-Technologies/gitea-sdk/docs/migrate-v0.13-to-v0.14.md

 -   [#467 Remove & Rename TrackedTimes list functions](https://gitea.com/gitea/go-sdk/pulls/467)

-## Some Fields of Structs got optional
+## New Optional Fields

-The EditUserOption struct is only affected currently.
+`EditUserOption` struct is has gained several new Optional fields.
 For example Email type changed from `string` to `*string`.

 The easyest migration path is, to war your options with: